mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 ---
 I apply Minimum Description Length (MDL) principles to fix all the faults in previous deep learning methods on ARC-AGI.

+> Note: This is my justification of why I made these particular technical choices.
+Whether this justification is correct, requires a lot more ablations.
+I am running them now.
+Feel free to run some yourselves.

 <!-- > I learnt about MDL recently, wrote this blog last month on how to improve every model on ARC.
 This is an application of what I talk about in the blog -->

 ## 1) Joint self-supervised compression
-Every previous attempt[1] uses a supervised learning approach on ARC.
+Other than CompressARC, every previous attempt uses a supervised learning approach on ARC-AGI.
 This means the models were only predicting the outputs.
 <!-- ### <span style = "font-size:1.25em;">Source 1: Example inputs</span> -->
 <figure>
   <img src="../arc-sup.png" alt="my alt text"/>